Runnable/docs/docker-compose/_posts/2017-05-05-adding-a-database-for-compose.md

 </div>
     Database: ./Dockerfile-db

-Once you push your changes to your repository, should see a new database service launch on the Container page.
+Once you push your changes to your repository, you should see a new database service launch on the Containers page.

 > **Note:** If you’re using Docker Hub’s <span data-picker-text>MySQL</span> image, your output may differ due to their use of `entrypoint` and `volumes`, which are [unsupported features](docker-compose/docker-compose-feature-support).